YasinY/studentmanagement/readme.md

 Gets a list of ALL current students, for every university.
 Basic Auth required: yes

+GET - localhost:8080/student?university=University Name
+Gets a list of ALL current students, for the specified university Basic Auth required: yes

 PATCH - localhost:8080/student
 Updates a students university name, if the university is available in the corresponding collection.